-Quezon in Manila isn't a tourist destination (yet), but that's part of its charm.
-Here's what to do, eat and see in the Filipino province on a budget.
+Quezon province isn't a tourist-heavy destination (yet), but that's part of its charm.
+Here's what to do, eat and see in this Philippine province on a budget.

 We’re true blue city slickers, but once in awhile, we crave for a view devoid of skyscrapers.
 That’s why you’d often find us anticipating our next short retreat around Asia (especially if we’ve scored a fab hotel for less).
 In a recent bid to take the road less traveled, we ventured to the colourful province of Quezon (not to be confused with Quezon City), a three-hour drive from Manila.

 Don’t get turned off by its remoteness just yet – traversing through small towns in Quezon is a true feast for the eyes, especially if you’re here during the annual Pahiyas Festival.
 If your idea of a fab getaway from Singapore includes trying intriguing street food and being in the heart of a local cultural fiesta, Quezon might just be what you’re looking for.
 Read on for our best picks on what to eat and do in the lively Manila province.

 Celebrate the Pahiyas Festival with locals